DevCycleHQ/test-harness/proxies/java/README.md

 ### Local Project Setup

-The proxy server requires that you have a valid Java SDK installed of v17 or higher, with a 64-bit, x86 architecture runtime.

 One you have it installed make sure it is configured properly in Intellij (and cmd line) to both run the project and gradle.

 #### Project SDK